 Where to find black mold in the kitchen?

-- Underneath the kitchen sink.
 Check the cabinet bottom and the back wall where the sink pipes enter for dampness or past signs of water damage, such as bubbling or peeling surfaces.
 Even if black mold isn’t visible, it could be growing on the underside of the sink cabinet or behind the wallboard.
-Read our article about: how to remove mold under a sink.
+Read our in-depth article on: how to remove mold under a sink.